sstarcher/docker-sensu/README.md

 Multiple plugins will be installed in parallel.
 However, if fetching and compiling too many dependencies at the same time cause issues, set `PARALLEL_INSTALLATION` to 0.

+If you want to keep the installed build tools and the apt cache, set `UNINSTALL_BUILD_TOOLS` to 0.

 `GEM_SOURCES` can be used to add additional gem sources (such as https://ruby.taobao.org/ for China).